 How can I improve my credit score?

-Pay off your debt - If you have multiple forms of debt, it may be worth paying off some of them so you don’t appear overburdened.
+If you have many forms of debt, it may be worth paying off some of them so you do not appear overburdened.

-Keep up with credit payments - using a direct debit can make this process easier.
+Using a direct debit can make this process easier.

-Take out small amounts of credit - You can take out small amounts of credit like an overdraft or credit card, providing you repay them.
-Keep in mind that if you miss a payment it would do more harm than good.
+You can take out small amounts of credit like an overdraft or credit card if you pay them back.
+Missing a payment would do more harm than good.

-If you have multiple credit cards keep your borrowing below 25% of the total limit.
+If you have lots of credit cards avoid borrowing more than 25% of the limit.

-Get yourself on the electoral roll - As mortgage lenders use it to confirm your name and address.
+Mortgage lenders use it to confirm your name and address.
 If you’re not eligible to vote, you should send a proof of address to a credit rating agency instead.

-Keep your contact details consistent - Make sure you provide the same phone number and job title across your applications, and try to avoid moving house or switching banks too often.
+Give the same phone number and job title across your applications.
+Also, try to avoid moving house or switching banks too often.